adrien2p/medusa-extender/docs/README.md

 ### Entity

-Let say that you want to add a new field on the `Product` entity.
+Let's say that you want to add a new field on the `Product` entity.
 <details>
 <summary>Click to see the example!</summary>